Cornell

 Fruit

-Size and Form: Above medium to large, uniform in size, somewhat variable in shape.
-Form roundish conic to oblate conic, often quite strongly ribbed, irregular; sides usually unequal.
+Oblong, conical (Downing, Elliott, Thomas, Budd-Hansen).
+Beach describes it as somewhat variable in shape: roundish conic to oblate conic, often quite strongly ribbed, irregular; sides usually unequal.
+Lowther gives the form as oblate.

-Skin: Moderately thick, tough, smooth, clear pale waxen yellow, partly overspread with thin attractive pinkish-red, often quite regularly splashed and striped with bright carmine.
+Waxen yellow, shaded and splashed with crimson (Downing, Elliott, Budd-Hansen); shaded and splashed red on yellow (Thomas); yellow-red (Lowther).
+Beach: moderately thick, tough, smooth, clear pale waxen yellow, partly overspread with thin attractive pinkish-red, often quite regularly splashed and striped with bright carmine.
 Dots conspicuous, variable, often large, irregular, russet or areolar with russet center, varying to small, light colored and submerged.
-Prevailing effect: handsome red striped over clear yellow.
+Prevailing effect handsome red striped over clear yellow.

-Core and Seeds: Core below medium, variable, nearly axile to decidedly abaxile; cells variable, open or closed; core lines meeting or slightly clasping.
+Core medium or large (Downing); core medium to large (Budd-Hansen).
+Beach: core below medium, variable, nearly axile to decidedly abaxile; cells variable, open or closed; core lines meeting or slightly clasping.
 Carpels broadly ovate, slightly emarginate, sometimes tufted.
 Seeds numerous, rather large, dark brown, rather narrow, long, plump, acute to acuminate, sometimes tufted.

 Season